alexreardon/big-number-demos/README.md

 The code in this repo is **not intended for production use** and is intended only for illustrative purposes.
 If you are looking for a production supported big number implementation check out [bignumber.js](https://github.com/MikeMcl/bignumber.js/)

+This is by no means an exhaustive list on how you can do big numbers.
+This is just a collection of approaches and utilities related to the approaches I explored in my talk - and a few others.

 ## Decimal string (`/decimal-string`)

 This is the most feature rich big number implementation.
 It contains a mostly working number system written using base 10 decimal strings (eg `'-0.202'`).